miyatsuki/VSingerXrossPlayer/collector/README.md

 ## Overview

 The collector fetches video metadata from YouTube Data API v3 and stores it in DynamoDB.
-It supports both local development (with DynamoDB Local) and AWS Lambda deployment.

 ## Setup